keshprasadbca2024-collab/Emotion-Detection-Learning-Support-Engine/README.md

 19. Mixed-Emotion Detection (≥15% Secondary Scores)
 The system can detect multiple emotions in a single text.
 If a secondary emotion has a confidence score of 15% or more, it is also included in the prediction.

+20. Unified Prediction Schema
+The project uses a unified prediction schema to keep the output format consistent for all emotion detection models.
+The prediction includes the primary emotion, confidence score, and secondary emotions (if available).
+This common structure makes the results easy to understand and helps integrate different models into a single system.